monkey-projects/website/docs/content/home.md

 *MonkeyCI* also allows you to [run your builds locally](local-builds), for those one-off scenario's that you don't want to use build credits for, or to do some local fine-tuning that unit tests cannot capture.

+## Is MonkeyCI For You?

+For any coding project that has more than the most basic build flow, *MonkeyCI* is surely something you may consider using.
+If you also require the **ability to test and extend** your build scripts, then *MonkeyCI* is most definitely worth a try.

 ## Getting Started